What a Degraded RAID Array Actually Means

 Before inserting a replacement drive: disable auto-rebuild in the controller BIOS, remove any configured hot spares, and verify SMART health on every surviving drive.
 For RAID data recovery service scenarios where the data is irreplaceable, image all surviving drives before the rebuild starts.

-Example: A file server with 6 Seagate Exos 16TB drives in RAID 5.
-Drive 4 fails.
+Example: A file server with 6 large-capacity drives in RAID 5 loses one drive.
 A hot spare activates and the rebuild begins automatically.
-The rebuild must read 5 x 16TB = 80TB from the surviving drives under sustained sequential I/O. This prolonged, intensive operation on aging drives with similar wear profiles creates a high risk of a secondary mechanical failure or latent sector error before the rebuild can complete.
+The rebuild must read the entire capacity of the 5 surviving drives under sustained sequential I/O. This prolonged, intensive operation on aging drives with similar wear profiles creates a high risk of a secondary mechanical failure or latent sector error before the rebuild can complete.

 Calculating Your Remaining Fault Tolerance